fredrikstar/fredrikstar/README.md

 - 🔭 I’m currently working on python and kivy
 - 🌱 I’m currently learning to build apps
 - 👯 I’m open source programmer

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about pythob
+- 💬 Ask me about python
 - 📫 How to reach me: fredrik052@outlook.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->